 In case you are wondering what value will it add to your workshop, here are the two main benefits they offer.

-- Saves time – Compared to dowels and other wood joinery techniques, a plate joiner is fast.
+- Saves time: Compared to dowels and other wood joinery techniques, a plate joiner is fast.
 This tool has been designed to do all the work for you.

-- Solid joints – The joints these tools make are better than anything you can get out there.
+- Solid joints: The joints these tools make are better than anything you can get out there.
 This is courtesy of the precision and perfect key-lock fit the biscuits offer after swelling while inside the groove.

 Important Factors to Consider when Choosing a Biscuit Cutter

 Just like when shopping for other tools, there are several important things to look out for.
 However, note that it’s quite hard to get everything you want in one tool.
-Just know that it’s a matter of compromise; at times you may have to sacrifice feature A for feature B. That said, let’s look at the things you need to consider when buying a biscuit jointer.
+Just know that it’s a matter of compromise; at times, you may have to sacrifice feature A for feature B. That said, let’s look at the things you need to consider when buying a biscuit jointer.

 What brand are you buying?

 If you look at the market, you will realize that it’s already flooded.
-You will get popular brands that you’ve heard before and some very new brands you’ve never heard of.
+You will get popular brands that you’ve heard of before and some very new brands you’ve never heard of.

-I once bought a GENERIC joiner and I got the rudest shock of my life when it ceased powering on after a week.
-I took it to my technician and he asked for a PART replacement.
+I once bought a GENERIC joiner, and I got the rudest shock of my life when it ceased powering on after a week.
+I took it to my technician, and he asked for a PART replacement.
 3 years later, I’ve never got a compatible replacement.

 This refers to all the factors that affect handling.
 Like most power tools, a good biscuit joiner should be ergonomic.
 The user should be able to handle it comfortably without getting overly tired.

 First, the entire unit should be lightweight.
-Even though you will use this tool with both hands, it still needs to be lightweight because, on a normal day, you may use it for a straight hour or so and with the constant lifting and carrying, your wrists get tired.
+Even though you will use this tool with both hands, it still needs to be lightweight because, on a normal day, you may use it for a straight hour or so, and with the constant lifting and carrying, your wrists get tired.

 My advice here is that you get a barrel grip handle.
 I like it because it is in the body and allows you to get a good hold of it and keeps your hand in line with the cut.
 This is unlike the other type, D-style that has a handle that extends from the body.